-The deception of his brother and his father must have weighed heavily on him.
-For nearly two decades he has lived away from home; ample time for the event to magnify itself in his mind and become a fixation.
-What else could I have done?
+The deception of his brother and his father has weighed heavily on him.
+For nearly two decades, he has lived away from home; ample time for the event to magnify itself in his mind and become a fixation.
 He knows that he did wrong.
-He also knows that it was necessitated by the situation.
+He also knows that it was necessary.
+Now, he’s about to face his ultimate challenge…himself!

 Teshuvah means it is never too late!
 We always have the option of stepping outside of time, of finding the one thread that needs to be pulled to change our course.
 We have an innate ability to bend time to our will.
 If ever there was a season to prove it, it is now!